alankashiwa/azure-sdk-for-js/sdk/maps/maps-search/README.md

 ### Create and authenticate a `SearchClient`

 To create a client object to access the Azure Maps Search API, you will need a `credential` object.
-The Azure Maps Search client can use an Azure Active Directory credential or an Azure Key credential to authenticate.
+The Azure Maps Search client can use an Azure Active Directory credential to authenticate.

 #### Using an Azure Active Directory Credential